faizalrf/documentation/MariaDB-Encryption.md

 -rw-r--r--.
 1 root root  96 Mar 22 17:43 keyfile.enc
 ```

-Finally we need to change the ownership of the /etc/mysql folder and all the files within to be owned by `mysql:mysql` user and group and set permission to read only and no permission for group / global.
+Finally, we need to change the ownership of the /etc/mysql folder and all the files within to be owned by `mysql:mysql` user and group and set permission to read-only and no permission for group / global.

 ```txt
 $ chown -R mysql:mysql /etc/mysql